-5 Ways to Design and Organic Baby Nursery
+5 Ways to Design an Organic Baby Nursery

 If you're nesting, you know what this title means by 'tonight'.
 That is, this room must be designed and decorated NOW!

-Since there's no time like the present, let's get started on 5 ways to create an eco-chic nursery tonight, not tomorrow, but tonight.
+Since there's no time like the present, let's get started on 5 ways to design an organic baby nursery nursery tonight, not tomorrow, but tonight.
 These 5 areas for action will help you design a cozy nest for your little one using natural materials, organic products, and share some easy and affordable ideas on upcycling old furniture and accessories into new.

 - Crib (co-sleeper or bassinet can stay in your room for now)